DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/world6.md

 He made a kick attack.
 Putting all strength into the kick and using <span title="It is karate technique I think">edge of the foot</span>, he knocked both legs of fallen angel Alfreya at the same time.
-Tripping, angel fell down on the back of his head.
+Tripping, angel fell down hitting the back of his head.
 Of course with such sturdy body he had no injuries.
 But experiencing something like that for the first time was shocking for angel.